Dwyane Wade: Post-Big Three era (2014–2016)

-On June 28, 2014, Wade and teammates James and Bosh all opted out of their contracts in order to cut costs, but intended to re-sign.
+On June 28, 2014, Wade, James, and Bosh all opted out of their contracts in order to cut costs, but intended to re-sign.
 James then announced that he was returning to Cleveland.
-Wade re-signed with the Heat, joined by Bosh, Udonis Haslem, Chris Andersen and Mario Chalmers as well as former rivals Danny Granger and Luol Deng.
+Wade and Bosh re-signed with the Heat with Wade signing a two-year, $34 million contract with the second year being a player option, which allowed the Heat to re-sign Udonis Haslem, Chris Andersen, and Mario Chalmers as well as bring in former rivals Danny Granger and Luol Deng.

 In the 2014–15 season, Wade missed seven consecutive games due to a hamstring injury.
-On December 17, 2014, he scored a season-high 42 points, his highest total in almost four years, but Miami lost 105–87 to Utah.
-He was again named an All-Star but pulled out due to another hamstring injury.
-The Heat finished the season with a 37–45 record, as Wade missed the postseason for just the second time.
+On December 17 against the Utah Jazz, he scored a season-high 42 points, his highest total in almost four years, but Miami lost 105–87.
+Wade was again named an All-Star but pulled out due to another hamstring injury.
+The Heat finished the season with a 37–45 record, as Wade missed the postseason for just the second time in his career.

 On June 29, 2015, Wade opted out of his contract, but then signed a one-year, $20 million contract.
-Wade hit just seven 3-point shots during the 2015–16 regular season.
+Wade hit just seven three-point shots during the 2015–16 regular season.
 However, in the 2016 postseason, Wade converted on his first seven three-point shot attempts.
 Wade had never made more than five three-pointers in a row.

 Chicago Bulls (2016–2017)

 In July 2016, Wade joined his hometown team, the Chicago Bulls, on a two-year deal worth approximately $47 million.
-Initially, the Heat offered a two-year, $20 million contract, before increasing it to a two-year, $40 million offer, both of which Wade felt were unacceptable.
-The relationship ended badly with Wade and the Heat squabbling.
+Initially, the Heat offered him a two-year, $20 million contract, before increasing it to a two-year, $40 million offer, both of which Wade felt were unacceptable.
+On November 4, 2016, Wade scored a game-high 35 points and grabbed 10 rebounds during a 117–104 loss to the New York Knicks.

-Wade teamed with Jimmy Butler and Rajon Rondo in Chicago.
+Wade teamed up with Jimmy Butler and Rajon Rondo in Chicago.
 In January 2017, the trio were all fined for criticizing their young teammates' effort.
-In March 2017, Wade sustained a fractured elbow, returning for the playoffs, but the Bulls were defeated 4–2 by the Boston Celtics in the first round.
+In March 2017, Wade sustained a fractured elbow but returned for the playoffs.
+However, the Bulls were defeated 4–2 by the Boston Celtics in the first round.

 Cleveland Cavaliers (2017–2018)

 On September 24, 2017, three months after trading Butler and waiving Rondo, the Bulls reached an agreement on a buyout with Wade.
-Three days later, Wade signed with the Cleveland Cavaliers, reuniting him with Miami Heat teammate LeBron James.
+Three days later, he signed with the Cleveland Cavaliers and reunited with former Miami Heat teammate LeBron James.

 During the season, Wade objected to coach Tyronn Lue's plan to play him off the bench.
-Wade started for the Cavaliers in the first three games, but shot only 7-for-25.
-After a blowout loss to the Orlando Magic in the third game, Wade volunteered to take a bench role, becoming leader of the second unit.
+Wade started for the Cavaliers in the first three games of the season, but shot only 7-for-25.
+After a 114–93 loss to the Orlando Magic during the third game, in which Wade scored only five points, he volunteered to take a bench role and became the leader of the second unit.